 Tracking for Personal Wellness

-Are Noom, Whoop, Go Forward, and Others Covered in an FSA?
+Tools Other Than Scales – Are Noom, Whoop, Go Forward, and Others Covered in an FSA?

-Speaking of doctors, that was the other piece to track.
+Doctor visits was the other piece to pay attention to.
 In the past I had a primary care physician that I saw for annual checkups.
 I could still see all my old vitals from various visits, including my weight and blood pressure readings, as well as various standard blood work.
 I was able to find a new service that offers a subscription service to medical care.
 Go Forward, or just Forward, happened to be available in my area.

 Knowing the monthly fee was part of my still available FSA, I went ahead and signed up.
-The first virtual visit was the longest individual interaction I have ever had with a doctor.
-A tech was sent to my house a few days prior, and during the visit we spent almost two hours going over every measurement from the blood work, discussing the details of my medical history, my diet, my goals, sleep patterns, and even my general mental state (especially poignant given the stressors of the still occurring pandemic).
+The first virtual visit was the longest individual interaction I have ever had with a doctor!
+A tech was sent to my house a few days prior, and during the visit we spent almost two hours going over every measurements from the blood work, discussing the details of my medical history, my diet, my goals, sleep patterns, and even my general mental state (especially poignant given the stressors of the still occurring pandemic).

-First I picked up a Lumen device, which is designed to help understand your metabolism, but I also went deeper and found a wellness center that had BMR (basal metabolic rate) tests available.
+Beyond sleep and weight, I picked up a Lumen device, which is designed to help understand your metabolism, but I also went deeper and found a wellness center that had BMR (basal metabolic rate) tests available.
 This is important as a BMR is crucial, along with energy burned, to understand how many calories you should be eating to stay at the same weight.
 Having all this information was a great start that really got me to track things about my health that went well beyond the simple number on a scale, or annual physical told me.